 Students cannot accelerate graduation with AP credits.
 This is a five-year (ten-semester) degree program.
 Upon approval of deans from RISD, AP credits may be applied toward fulfilling certain distribution requirements.
 However, they cannot be used to shorten the length of the program.

 - Nov.
-1: Early Decision Deadline for both Brown and RISD
+1, 2023: Early Decision application deadline for both Brown and RISD

 The number of dual degree students admitted is strictly limited.
 We seek to enroll a class of 15 students each year.

-Students can not transfer into the Dual Degree Program or apply to it after they have matriculated to Brown or RISD.
+Students can not transfer into the Dual Degree Program, nor can they apply to it after they have matriculated to Brown or RISD.
 Additionally, not all combinations of majors at RISD and Brown may be possible because of the rigorous demands of the Dual Degree Program.
 The following are not available with the Dual Degree Program: Brown’s Program in Liberal Medical Education (PLME) and RISD's Architecture major.

 We are happy to answer questions about the BRDD Program.